abdullahsherazi/Isotropic-Non-Linear-Diffusion-Smoothing/README.md

 # Isotropic-Non-Linear-Diffusion-Smoothing-C++

-The code for Isotropic Non-Linear PDE is written in C++ language.
-Running this code will require C++ compiler and opencv library installed in the system.
+The code for Isotropic Non-Linear PDE is written in Python language.
+Running this code will require python, PIL library, medpy.filter.smoothing library and numpy library installed in the system.

 References: